ianrenton/successwhale-api/README.md

 Next, rename `config_sample.rb` to `config.rb` and fill in the values inside.
 If you haven't already, you will need to create an app on all the services (e.g. Twitter) that you want to use, and make a note of the access tokens so that you can enter them in `config.rb`.

 Your SuccessWhale API is now ready to run.
-You can run a development instance with `ruby api.rb`, or run it properly through Apache or nginx using the `passenger` gem.
+You can run a development instance with something like shotgun (`shotgun --host 0.0.0.0 api.rb`) or run it properly through Apache or nginx using the `passenger` gem.